Cilliers Brink: Mayor of Tshwane

 Tshwane mayor and DA member Randall Williams announced his resignation as mayor on 13 February 2023.
 Brink and seven other DA members were interviewed for the position; he was announced as the DA's candidate on 21 February 2023 and his candidacy was endorsed by the members of the multi-party coalition which holds a majority of seats on the Tshwane city council.

 He became a councillor on 23 February 2023 after councillor Sean Cox resigned to make way for him to be sworn in.
 During the council meeting on 28 February 2023, Brink lost to council speaker and COPE's lone councillor, Dr Murunwa Makwarela in the election for mayor.
 Brink received only 101 votes compared to Makwarela's 112.

 Makwarela was soon removed from office for being an unrehabilitated insolvent on 7 March 2023, but was reinstated on 9 March after he produced a certificate of solvency rehabilitation, which was found to have been forged.
 He then resigned from office and council the following day.
 Rogue councillors in the multi-party coalition who voted for Makwarela over Brink also faced repercussions and were expelled.

 Brink was elected as mayor during a council meeting on 28 March 2023 with the help of the multi-party coalition.
 He defeated COPE's new councillor Ofentse Moalusi, winning with 109 votes to Moalusi's 102 votes.

 After a vote of no confidence by the ANC on 26 September 2024, Brink was removed as mayor ANC Tshwane regional secretary George Matjila led efforts to remove Mayor Cilliers Brink.
-He used the ANC’s role in the multiparty coalition to gather backing for a no-confidence motion.
-He pointed to governance failures and irregular appointments during Brink’s leadership of the DA.
+He used the ANC's role in the multiparty coalition to gather backing for a no-confidence motion.
+He pointed to governance failures and irregular appointments during Brink's leadership of the DA.

 On 15 August 2025, Brink was announced as the DA's mayoral candidate for Tshwane for the 2026 local government elections.

+Deputy Federal Chairperson of the DA

+In March 2026, Brink announced that he was a candidate for one of the DA's three Deputy Federal Chairperson positions, ahead of the party's Federal Congress in April.
+He was elected on 12 April 2026, alongside Siviwe Gwarube and Solly Malatsi.